Expats and rent price check at the Rent Tribunal

 Choose a location

-Expats and rent check at the Rent Commission
+Expats and rent price check at the Rent Tribunal

-The role of the Rent Commission
+The role of the Rent Tribunal

-• Check of the annual rent increase.
+• Verification of the annual rent increase.

 • Disputes about service charges and deposit.

-How does a rent check work?
+How does a rent price check work?

-1. Filing a request
+1. Submitting a request

-You can have a rent check carried out within 6 months after the start of the rental contract.
+You can have a rent price check carried out within 6 months after the start of the rental contract.

-2. Housing valuation system (point system)
+2. Housing Valuation System (points system)

-3. Verdict
+3. Ruling

 If the rent is too high, it is reduced to the maximum reasonable rent.
 This can save hundreds of euros per month.